 Time is set aside on the school calendar each year for the purpose of sharing ideas for the benefit of student progress.
-Parents/Guardians will generally be notified by email and newspaper announcements as to time and dates of conferences.
+Parents/Guardians will generally be notified by email announcements as to time and dates of conferences.
 Parents/guardians are encouraged to contact school at any time for assistance and especially during conference times.

 At any time throughout the school year, a team conference may be called by the parents/guardians or teachers before school, after school, or during teacher collaboration time.
-Please contact the guidance counselor or social worker if you need to schedule a conference.
+Please contact the guidance counselor, classroom teacher, or office if you need to schedule a conference.